Peter Baker - Board Vice Chair

 Avesta Housing

-Leah Graham - Board Chair
+Leah Graham - Immediate Past President

-The Jackson Laboratory
+The Jackson Laboratory (JAX)

-Marilyn R. Gugliucci
+Marilyn R. Gugliucci, PhD

-UNE College of Osteopathic Medicine, Division of Geriatrics
+UNE College of Osteopathic Medicine – Division of Geriatrics

 Bill Jenks